devellison/lightbox/zebral/camera/README.md

 You should be able to build this directory solo, or integrate it easily with other projects.

 So far, Windows is working with C++/WinRT.
-Advanced controls (exposure/focus) aren't yet provided.
+Linux currently is using V4L2.
-Linux currently is using OpenCV for testing, but planning to target V4L2 directly soon.
+Advanced controls (exposure/focus) aren't yet provided, but you can capture frames.